FOLLOW US

 Protecting your belongings

-Keep a copy of your passport, visa, and flight ticket separately from originals when travelling.
-Leave copies at home where others can access them, and also store them electronically so you can access them easily.
+Keep a copy of your passport, visa and flight ticket separately from originals when travelling.
+Leave copies at home where others can access them, and store copies electronically.
 If your passport is lost or stolen, tell the police immediately and get a police report.
+You will need the police report for your exit visa application.

-Be cautious in tourist areas, where scammers, pickpockets and ticket touts target foreigners.
+Be cautious in tourist areas, where scammers, pickpockets and ticket touts target foreign nationals.

 Scams

-Cybercrime, internet scamming, card skimming, and confidence scams are common.
-These scams come in many forms and can pose great financial loss for the victims.
+Cybercrime, internet scamming, card skimming and confidence scams are common.
+These scams come in many forms and can cause great financial loss.

-Criminals often use the details of British High Commissions and embassies to carry out their fraud.
+Criminals often use the details of British high commissions and embassies.
 Be cautious and check the authenticity of details before responding.

 Drink and food spiking

-As in the UK, be wary of accepting drinks or food from strangers or of leaving drinks unattended.
-There have been reports of spiked drinks and food, with travellers, including British nationals, subsequently being robbed, or assaulted.
+Be wary of accepting drinks or food from strangers or leaving drinks unattended.
+There have been reports of spiked drinks and food, with British nationals being robbed or assaulted.

 Sexual assault

 Female travellers often experience verbal and physical harassment by individuals or groups of men.
 Serious sexual attacks involving both Indian and foreign nationals have been reported.
-British women have been victims of sexual assault, including rape, in Goa, Delhi, Rajasthan, Mumbai and Kerala.
+British women have been victims of sexual assault, including rape, in multiple states in India.
 Avoid isolated areas, including beaches, when alone at any time of day.

 Laws and cultural differences